calledit/simple_form/README.md

 # simple_form
-A simple easily modifiable web form, that sends and email and saves the result
+A simple easily modifiable web form, that sends an email and saves the result